rasulomaroff/telepath.nvim/README.md

 -  Recursion: support for recursive operations
 -  Search everywhere: `telepath.nvim` uses bidirectional search in all windows by default
 -  Textobjects: `telepath.nvim` doesn't create any textobjects.
 Instead, you can use all of yours.
+-  Window restoration: you can turn on/off window restoration for a source window, other windows or for all of them.

 ## Why

 Why creating a new plugin when we already have [`leap-spooky.nvim`](https://github.com/ggandor/leap-spooky.nvim) or [`flash.nvim`](https://github.com/folke/flash.nvim)?

-First of all, for people who use `Leap` as their main jump engine instead of `flash`, but prefer flash's way to operate on remote textobjects.
+First of all, `telepath` is for people who use `Leap` as their main jump engine instead of `flash`, but prefer flash's way to operate on remote textobjects.
 I personally also prefer flash's way just because you don't need to create custom mappings on every textobject you plan to operate remotely on.
 Most importantly, using this way of performing remote actions means that all of the textobjects (including ones from plugins or custom) you have are supported.
 It also feels more natural and intuitive to type `dr` for `delete remote`, so your final combination will look like this: `dr{search}iw` to delete a word and return back to your initial cursor position.

 In short, the main idea is to take the best of 2 worlds, for me that's:

 1. Leap's jump engine
 2. Flash's way of operating on remote textobjects

-### Differences from leap-spooky.nvim

-- All textobjects are supported since `telepath.nvim` doesn't bring any new ones and only take you to a place in a file
-- Recursive operations

-### Differences from flash.nvim

-There're almost no differences between `flash` and `telepath` except having recursive operations.

 ## Requirements